 R5 Zoning NYC

 New York City has many different zoning districts.
 The purpose of these districts is to restrict what people build based on the location.
 A zoning district that begins with R is a residential district.
 These districts are R1 through R10.
 The higher the number the larger the building you can build there.
 R5 is most common in Brooklyn, Queens, and The Bronx there is also some R5 in Staten Island.
-R5 has many sub categories:
+In NYC R5 has many sub categories:

 This article will only be addressing regular R5 Zoning.

 In NYC R5 Zoning is a residential zone but you can also develop a Community Facility in R5 zones.
 When developing a community facility the zoning calculations may be different as community facilities tend to have alternate requirements.

 R5 zoning is a residential zone.
 It allows single family, two family, and multi family buildings.
 We consider Multi family as 3 families or more.
 In R5 you can often see 3 to 4 story attached row houses of 1, 2, or multiple families.
 In R5 properties you will develop attached, semi-detached, and detached houses / buildings.

 Attached Buildings.
 Attached buildings are buildings that sit directly on the 2 side lot lines and have no side yards, they can be attached to other buildings on 1 or 2 sides.
 Row houses are an example of attached buildings.

 Semi-Detached Buildings.
 Semi-detached are buildings that are built on one side lot line and attached to 1 other building.
 Semi Detached buildings are in groups of two only.

 Detached Building – Is a building that has yards on all sides of the building and is not built on a property line.

 General R5 Rules: